evanatwork/diskImageR/README.md

 * `threeParamplot`: plot resistance (RAD), tolerance (FoG), and sensitivity (slope) [optional]

 ### Prepare plates and photographs
 The analysis done by `diskImageR` will only be as good as the photographs taken of the disk assay plates.
 We use the Bencher Copymate II camera mounting system.
 In this setup there are two fluorescent lights on either side of the disk, oriented to minimize shadows on the plate in an otherwise dark room.
-We use the Canon Rebel T3i camera with an ISO 800, white balance "white fluorescent light", time 1/100s, picture stype "neutral", centre focused.
+We use the Canon Rebel T3i camera with an ISO 800, white balance "white fluorescent light", time 1/100s, picture type "neutral", centre focused.
 Any camera of reasonably high quality should suffice, though the camera should always be set in manual rather than automatic mode, as the goal is to take photographs as consistently as possible.
 We also use the 2s timer to avoid potentially jostling the camera while taking images and/or having a hand/arm shadow in the picture.
 Plates should be photographed on a dark surface (we use black velvet) and plate labels are written on the side rather than the bottom of the plate.

 Prior to analysis, images should be cropped close to the plate (as above).
 Because the analysis program automatically detects the disk based on size, it is important that no other similar-sized circles be present in the image (e.g., from letters in labels).